Samuel Roth

-Samuel Roth (1893 - July 3rd, 1974) was an American publisher and writer.
+Samuel Roth (1893 - July 3, 1974) was an American publisher and writer.
 He was the plaintiff in the landmark 1957 case Roth v.
 United States, in which the United States Supreme Court redefined the constitutional test for determining which constitutes obscene material unprotected by the First Amendment.
 It became a template for the liberalizing First Amendment decisions in the 1960s.

 Roth spent nine years in jail on state and federal obscenity convictions, spending eight years in Lewisburg Federal Penitentiary.

 Background

-Roth, a Jew, was born in 1893 in Nuszcze, then Galicia, now in Ukraine.
+Roth was born in 1893 in Nuszcze, then Galicia, now in Ukraine into a Jewish family.
 His Hebrew name was "Mshilliam" (Meshulam).
 The family emigrated to the Lower East Side of Manhattan when he was 4 in 1897.
 He started working at age 8 as an egg chandler, at 10 as a newsboy, and at 14 as a baker.
 By the age of 16, he was working for the New York Globe as a Lower East Side correspondent.
 When the paper folded, Roth became homeless but continued writing and publishing and attended Columbia University for a year on scholarship.